A Thousand Heroes

-A Thousand Heroes is a 1992 American disaster drama television film directed by Lamont Johnson and written by Harve Bennett.
+A Thousand Heroes aka Crash Landing: The Rescue of Flight 232 is a 1992 American disaster drama television film directed by Lamont Johnson and written by Harve Bennett.
 The film stars Charlton Heston, Richard Thomas, and James Coburn.
 It is based on a true story of United Airlines Flight 232, which crash-landed at Sioux City, Iowa on July 19, 1989.